True Rummy Nose Tetra Care: Tank Setup, Diet, Tank Mates, and More

 The key visual difference from the brilliant rummy nose (H. bleheri) is in the extent of the red coloration.
 In the true rummy nose, the red is more confined to the snout and does not extend as far back past the gill covers.
 In H. bleheri, the red extends well behind the gill plates and can cover a larger portion of the head.
 In practice, telling the two apart requires a side-by-side comparison, and most hobbyists won’t notice the difference.

 Sexual dimorphism is minimal.
-Females tend to be slightly fuller-bodied when mature, especially when carrying eggs, but color and finnage are similar between the sexes.
+Females are slightly fuller-bodied when mature, especially when carrying eggs, but color and finnage are similar between the sexes.

 Average Size & Lifespan